AstarNetwork/astar-docs/docs/learn/tokenomics3/index.md

 ## Governance

-Tokenomics 3.0 was enacted through two separate onchain referenda, both passed with 100% approval:
+Tokenomics 3.0 was activated in March 2026 through two onchain governance referenda.
+The full records are available on [Astar Subsquare](https://astar.subsquare.io/).

-**Referendum #50** updated inflation parameters: reduced the maximum ceiling to 5.5%, activated emission decay, and reallocated the 13.8% bonus pool into base and adjustable staker rewards.

-**Referendum #51** deployed the runtime upgrade implementing the dApp Staking revamp: 16-slot cap, yearly staking cycle, rank-based reward distribution, and fixed percentage tier thresholds.

 ## Core Components

 ### Inflation

 ASTR emission follows a decaying curve per block.
 At each block, a small fraction less is minted than the previous block, causing total supply to converge asymptotically toward approximately 10 billion ASTR.
-Actual inflation sits at approximately 3% under current staking participation levels, well below the 5.5% ceiling, because the adjustable staker component is only minted proportional to participation.
+Actual inflation stays below the 5.5% ceiling because the adjustable staker component is only minted proportional to participation.

 See [Inflation](/docs/learn/tokenomics3/inflation) for full parameter details and formulas.